 If you’re work flow requires you to have very fine control over your CSM (Color Managed System), then you’ll want to pay close attention to this, and select a monitor that allows color calibration with systems such as xrite (greytag macbeth)products like the the eye one, Colorvision’s monitor Spyder, and others.

 Monitor Brands:The monitor brands to watch for in our opinion are NEC Multisync (PA271W), La Cie, and Eizo.
 The Eizo is the top of the line, but at thousands of dollars of cost for slightly better color performance, most people wouldn’t know the difference.
 So if you need a good graphics monitor that can be hardware color calibrated, this should give you a starting point.

-Absolutely.
-You should make a portfolio and keep it current.
-It should include quality prints of your work, and should be clean and simple, showcasing the best of your recent artworks.
-Including business cards to pass out as well.
+When putting together a portfolio, we recommend keeping it up-to-date with quality prints of your work.
+It should also be clean and simple, showcasing the best of your recent artworks.
+Including business cards to pass out as well is a great idea!
 You can’t expect to generate interest in your work commercially unless you represent yourself well, and a good portfolio leaves a great impression.
-Its also very important to maintain an up to date online portfolio – in fact, more and more, it’s cheaper and better to only keep an online portfolio, which would be your art website.
+It’s also very important to maintain an up-to-date online portfolio – in fact, more and more, it’s cheaper and better to only keep an online portfolio, which would be your art website.

 In many cases you won’t be asked for a physical portfolio, but people will want view your website/social media sites and/or receive digital images sent through email or online submission tools.